 1.Do I need a passport and visa?
 Yes, you must have a valid passport that does not expire until a full 6 months after we return from Cuba.
-We will obtain a visa for travel in Cuba for you.
+We will obtain a visa (tourist card) for travel in Cuba for you.
+Please note, we are able to easily obtain visas for United States citizens as well as most other citizens around the world.
+However, if you were born in Cuba you will need to communicate directly with the Cuban embassy and obtain your own visa.
+This falls outside our expertise.

-4. Is Havana Safe?
+4. Is Havana/Cuba Safe?
 Havana is generally considered one of the safest cities in the world for tourists.
 Police are found on almost every block in the areas in which we travel.
 The average Cuban is incredibly friendly to American tourists.
 To ensure against petty pick pocketing, avoid wearing expensive jewelry and watches and be mindful of wallets and purses in crowded tourist venues.
 We will stay together in groups at night.
 “Machismo” is common in Cuba, and while women are not physically harassed by men in Cuba, unasked-for complimentary remarks about a woman’s appearance are common when walking around the city.
+All travelers are encouraged to view the Cuba Travel Advisory on the State Department’s Website.

 5. What is Cuban cuisine like?